 After 5hours of walk, you will be happy to notice the bell of Dol de Bretagne’s cathedral.
 Of course here, we highly recommend you to stay with us!
 We have dormitories and private rooms as well as a charming little garden where you can rest with a nice and cold beer!
 To reach our place, follow the signs to the train station (“Gare” in french), then cross the railway station by the undergound, you will see us: we are the nice wood building next to the parking.

 Once you are in Dol, there are quite a few things to visit.
 You will find informations in our article on this medieval town.
 What is nice in Dol is that everything is accessible by foot.
 The supermarket, the laundromat, the city center, the cathedral, everything is within 10minutes of walk!
 Furthermore, we have really nice restaurants in Dol’s city center!
-If your wallet doesn’t agree, you can bring your own food at Edd Hostel, as we have a fridge and micro-wave for clients.
+If your wallet doesn’t agree, you can bring your own food at Edd Hostel.
+That’s right, we have a fridge and micro-wave for clients.

 Before starting this 3rd day, you can supply yourself in the city-center.
 Bakery, supermarkets, grocery store, we have eveything in Dol’s beautiful center.
 You will walk by it on your way to the GR34, behind the Cathedral, in the street “rue Ceinte”.
 Our advice, take a baguette in one of our bakeries and stop by our friend’s shop “Côté Vignoble”, to stock up with high quality cheese!
 For drinks, just in front of it you will find the little grocery store called “La petite épicerie Doloise”.
 Bonus, they are even open on sunday morning!

-Let’s continue with the adventure, from the 30 first minutes after leaving Dol, you will walk by the small village of Mont Dol, if it’s a clear weather, you absolutely have to stop by the top of the hill.
+Let’s continue with the adventure, from the 30 first minutes after leaving Dol, you will walk by the small village of Mont Dol.
+If it’s a clear weather, you absolutely have to stop by the top of the hill.
 It’s one of the only view points where you can see (while squinting your eyes) all the bay of the Mont Saint-Michel, from Cancale to Granville.
 We also recommend to visit the village’s church and its old drawings from the 12th century.

 Afterwards, you will go through the fields to finally reach the edges of the bay at Hirel.
 We love this town for their oysters and the sand yachting!
 It’s a nice idea for a break before heading for Cancale.